Public university: Greece

 According to the constitution of Greece, higher education institutions (HEI) include universities, technical universities, and specialist institutions.
 HEI undergraduate programs are government-funded and do not charge tuition.
 A quarter of HEI postgraduate programs are tuition-free.
 After individual assessments, thirty percent of Greek students are entitled to attend any of the statutory postgraduate programs without tuition fees.
 Founded as a national institution in 1926, the Academy of Athens is the highest research establishment in Greece.

-Private higher education institutions cannot operate in Greece and are not recognized as degree-awarding bodies by the Greek government.
+Private higher education institutions could not operate in Greece and were not recognized as degree-awarding bodies by the Greek government until the law 5094/2024 was passed in 2024, permitting the establishment and operation of private Higher Education Institutions (HEIs).
+Such HEIs are yet to be accredited and established.